TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 money is coordination device

+Set your own agenda, or someone else will.

+jeśli idziesz przez piekło to dobrze, idź dalej

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->

 <!-- “The longer I live, the more I realize the impact of attitude on life.